-Sami Corne – Alpine Administrator
+Sami Corne – Administrator

 Sami grew up skiing & racing in Thredbo, Australia.
 Most recently she had the opportunity to spend 2 months working at the Pyeongchang Olympics & Paralympics in South Korea as a National Technical Official where she worked on the venue for the tech events.
 Prior to this, she coached in Switzerland for World Ski Connection as well as the Cardrona Alpine Ski Team.
-She has spent the last 10 years chasing the winters between Australia, New Zealand, Europe, Asia & is looking forward to working this year for CAST again as the Alpine Administrator.
+She has spent the last 11 years chasing the winters between Australia, New Zealand, Europe and Asia & is looking forward to working this year for CAST again as the Alpine Administrator.

 Osi is returning for his 3rd season with CAST.
 He has coached at the highest level of ski racing, with over 20 years of experience from development level up to World Cup & Olympic competitions.
 His biggest accomplishments have been coaching some of the world’s greatest athletes to success including Didier Cuche, Didier Defago, Beat Feuz, Carlo Janka & Patrick Kung.
 Most recently Osi been working as the Head Coach for Team Nullmeyer, a current Canadian World Cup skier.
 He has also worked with athletes like Marco Odermatt, who this year became a 5-time gold medallist at the Junior World Championships in Davos.
 His coaching career has consisted of roles such as the Head Women’s Coach at Green Mountain Valley School, as well as Vail Mountain's Head Alpine FIS Coach – overseeing the entire Alpine FIS programme along with coaching responsibilities for the FIS women’s team.

 It will be fantastic for all our athletes & Cardrona to benefit from Osi’s extensive ski racing experience & to see our programme continue to develop & grow.

-Lena-May grew up skiing in the Italian alps, racing from a young age.
+Lena-May grew up skiing in the Italian Alps, racing from a young age.
 She comes from a very successful family of skiers & has travelled the world instructing & coaching athletes of all ages, ranging from U10 to FIS, with experience in both Europa Cup & World Cup racing.
 She’s extremely passionate about skiing & strives to cultivate this passion in all athletes.
 She holds full certification with the Italian Ski Instructors Association in Piemonte.
 It will be her first season in New Zealand & she's looking forward to this new adventure!

 Lukas comes from the beautiful alpine area of Arosa in Switzerland.
 Lukas has been skiing since he was 2 years old & shares the same passion for the sport as his parents.
 He started ski racing at the age of 8 years old, & competed at the Swiss regional level.
 He also skied for 6 years at FIS level.
-In 2016 Lukas completed his ski instructor training with SwissSki & has since worked at the Arosa Skischool & as the assistant Coach at Skiclub Arosa.
+In 2016 Lukas completed his ski instructor training with SwissSki & has since worked at the Arosa Ski School & as the assistant coach at Skiclub Arosa.
 Lukas is keen to share his experience & enthusiasm of skiing with other athletes & help them realise their goals.